NewDark90/crypto-leftist-rebuttal/CryptoLeftistRebuttals.md

 Here's the problem with that.
 That stance is basically one of two things.

-1. I will accept the status quo of our current money system and implicitly accept it, whether or not I like it.
+1. I will implicitly accept the status quo of our current money system, whether or not I like it.
 2. I hate money so much that I want to abolish the very concept and I refuse to participate as much as humanly reasonable (which is, ya know, fair).

 For those in the first camp: I'm of the opinion that our current system is far more exploitative, gives too much control to unelected bureaucrats, and implicitly also has far reaching environmental effects that aren't as simple to understand such as a soft peg on petroleum and funding the United States military.